Elizabeth Taylor

 12-year-old Elizabeth on the set of the film 'National Velvet'

-During the filming of this movie, Elizabeth fell off a horse and injured her spine but courageously continued working despite severe back pain.
-Her efforts were fully rewarded with the love and recognition of the audience, who demanded more new films with her from Metro-Goldwyn-Mayer.
+During filming, Elizabeth fell off a horse and injured her spine but bravely continued working despite severe back pain.
+Her efforts paid off completely—audiences fell in love with her and demanded more films featuring her from Metro-Goldwyn-Mayer.

 As a reward for filming, the producers gave the actress a horse